The External Secrets Enterprise is product suite is a premium product.

 "false"

 , the ESI Pod Webhook will ignore this Pod entirely, and no inspection or injection will occur.
-This is useful for:
+This is useful for:- Explicitly disabling injection on specific Pods.

 skip: "true"